 In addition to a conviction and the possibility of a license suspension, those cited with a criminal speeding ticket could experience an increase in insurance premiums.
 In addition to the many factors that influence what a given motorist pays for car insurance - age, sex, the model of the car, marital status etc. - a person's driving record is the most critical when dictating premium amounts.
 In the eyes of insurance providers, drivers with insurance records that aren't squeaky clean should pay more for these violations.
 And depending on the violation, acquiring a single ticket from an officer could raise a policyholder's car insurance premium rate by hundreds of dollars a year.
 According to data compiled by various insurance companies, criminal speeding could raise a motorist's premium by 15% on average.
 Keep in mind that these findings were calculated based on a driver who had no previous infractions on their record.
 People who have accrued several traffic tickets will most likely experience a more drastic increase in their insurance premium.

 Experienced Traffic Attorneys

-The attorneys at the Law Offices of Shawn B. Hamp understand the financial hardships that are associated with being issued a criminal speeding citation.
+The attorneys at The Hamp Law Offices understand the financial hardships that are associated with being issued a criminal speeding citation.
 We also empathize with the frightening reality of possibly having a conviction on your record, which, as mentioned earlier, could limit your access to important resources.
 With so much at stake, you should depend on an attorney who is dedicated to protecting your rights and ensuring you know all your options.
 The assistance and representation of a legal professional can help you reduce your penalties and fines, reduce your criminal speeding charge to a civil speeding violation or get your speeding offense completely dismissed.
-Contact the Law Offices of Shawn B. Hamp today for a consultation.
+Contact The Hamp Law Offices today for a consultation.